 Isotopic abundance (amount fraction)

-Due to its high chemical activity, we can not find free calcium in nature.
-However, we can obtain free metallic calcium by electrolysis of a melt.
+Due to its high chemical activity, calcium is not found freely in nature.
+However, it is possible to obtain pure metallic calcium through the process of electrolysis of a melt.

-Calcium is the 5th most abundant element on Earth after oxygen, silicon, aluminum, and iron).
-It is also plentiful in seawater, where the content is about 400 mg/l.
-The 3.38% of the mass of the earth's crust is Calcium.
+Calcium is the fifth most abundant element on Earth, after oxygen, silicon, aluminum and iron.
+Furthermore, it is an element found in large quantities in seawater, with an approximate concentration of 400 mg/l.
+In fact, it constitutes about 3.38% of the total mass of the Earth's crust.

 This chemical element belongs to the group of alkaline earth metals and shares its high chemical activity with other members of this group of the periodic table.
 Despite their activity, there are other alkali metals that are even more reactive.

 In nature, calcium is commonly found associated with carbon dioxide, oxygen and moisture present in the air, which contributes to its presence in various forms and compounds in our environment.

 Importance of the Atomic Mass of Calcium

 The atomic mass of calcium is a concept of great importance in chemistry, physics and biology.
 This magnitude is not only essential for understanding the properties and behavior of calcium itself, but also has numerous applications in different scientific fields.